teambit/docs/docs/getting-started/04-set-up-workspace.md

 ## Set a default scope for all components

-Scopes help in sorting and organizing components, as well as in reducing naming collisions.

 Open the `workspace.jsonc` file and find the line `"defaultScope": "my-org.my-scope"`.
-Edit it to fit your username/organization name and scope name ('demo-scope').
+Edit it to fit your [username/organization name and scope name](docs/getting-started/bit-account) ('demo-scope').

 For example: